Blocked Fallopian Tubes – Types, Causes And Treatments

 Many women experience problems in conceiving.
-While there are numerous causes of infertility, blockage in the Fallopian tube is one of the most common reasons.
-In 20% of female infertility cases, a blocked Fallopian tubes is the leading cause.
+While there are numerous causes of infertility, blocked fallopian tubes are one of the most common reasons.
+Tubal blockages were found in nearly 20% of women with primary infertility and nearly 30% of women experiencing secondary infertility (1).

 In This Article

 Fallopian tubes are a pair of thin tubes that branch out (Fimbriae) to the pelvic cavity, one on either side of the uterus.
+Sometimes, women develop a block in one or both fallopian tubes known as the blocked fallopian tubes.
 At the utero-tubal junction, the Fallopian tubes open to the uterine cavity.
-This portion of the Fallopian tube is called the isthmus
+This portion of the Fallopian tube is called the isthmus.
+With the help of Fimbriae, an egg that is released by the ovary gets into the Fallopian tube (2).

 From here begins the journey of the egg to the uterus.
-In between the journey, towards the middle of the Fallopian tube, there is a section of the tube called Ampullary where fertilization of an egg takes place.
+There is a section towards the middle of the Fallopian tube known as the Ampullary where fertilization of an egg takes place.
 If the egg is fertilized, it will get implanted in the uterine wall and develop into a fetus.
 Thus, the egg produced in the ovary reaches the uterus through Fallopian tubes.

-As the name suggests, a woman will have blocked Fallopian tubes, if the tubes are obstructed due to some reason.
-It can happen to one or both tubes.
-Likewise, the blockage can happen in any part of the tube.
-Different kinds of blockage can occur in fallopian tubes.
-In some cases, doctors have also diagnosed that there are diseases that may block certain parts of the tube more than the other parts.
+As the name suggests, a woman will have blocked Fallopian tubes in case of an obstruction in the tubes.
+This can happen to one or both tubes.
+The blockage can also happen in any part of the tube.
+There are different kinds of blockages too.
+In some cases, certain infections and diseases can cause blocks in certain parts of the tube more than others.

 Based on the cause and location of the blockage, there are different types of blockages.
-Some of them are as under:
+Types of fallopian tube blockages include

 1. Proximal Tubal Occlusion

 This type of blockage occurs in the isthmus area.
-Proximal tubal occlusion usually happens because of an infection. which can be due to any complications from a previous miscarriage, abortion, or pelvic inflammatory disease (PID).
+Proximal tubal occlusion usually happens because of an infection (3) which can be due to any complications from a previous miscarriage, abortion, or pelvic inflammatory disease (PID).

 2. Mid-Segment Tubal Obstruction